alessandromunizmagalhaes/plank-ai-meetup/README.md

 - **TASK 1 (Basic - Understanding MCP Tools)** - Create a hello world tool to convert miles to kilometers using the formula: kilometers = miles * 1.60934
 - **TASK 2 (Intermediate - Similarity Search)** - Create a tool to receive a query and return the most similar items in the database
 - **TASK 3 (Advanced - Add and Update Embedding Column)** - Add a new column to the database to store the embeddings and update the database with the embeddings
+- **BONUS TASK 1 - (Advanced - Streamable MCP Server)**  - Based on the example on the NPM link: (https://www.npmjs.com/package/@modelcontextprotocol/sdk#streamable-http)
+    * Implement a new function runMcpServerStreamable() that will use the streamable HTTP transport to send messages to the client.
+    * It should use the same tools as the runMcpServer() function.
+    * Use mcp-client.ts to test the communication between the server and the client.
+    * To run this server you will have to use npm run start

 3. **Trying the MCP Tools using Claude Desktop**